Marina Beach Chennai – History, Things to Do & Tips

 Overview

-The beach has been called Madras Marina since 1884 when the promenade along it was first created.
+Marina beach Chennai has been called Madras Marina since 1884 when the promenade along it was first created (the city was called Madras back then).

 Runs for about 6 Km and is one of the most crowded beaches in the country, attracting 30K-60K visitors every day.